talentdeficit/jsx/README.markdown

 in the interests of pragmatism, there is an option for looser parsing, see options below

-all erlang strings are represented by *valid* `utf8` encoded binaries. the encoder will check strings for conformance. the same restrictions apply as for strings encountered within json texts. that means no unpaired surrogates
+all erlang strings are represented by *valid* `utf8` encoded binaries. the encoder will check strings for conformance. noncharacters (like `u+ffff`) are allowed in erlang utf8 encoded binaries, but not in strings passed to the encoder (although see options below)

 this implementation performs no normalization on strings beyond that detailed here. be careful when comparing strings as equivalent strings may have different `utf8` encodings